BLUE HORIZON, BOOK 4

 “Okay, now I’m nervous.
 If we’re not going to repair the ship, then our earlier fears must be true – you’re going to lay us off since we lost all those delivery contracts!”

 Samantha looked surprised and firmly gripped Taro’s arm.
 “No, you are not losing your jobs, Taro.
+None of you are.
 Trust me!”

 “Trust me,” she repeated.
 The Border collie closed her eyes and leaned back against her pillow.
 “Go talk to Merlin, Taro.
 Right now.
-He needs to explain what’s happened before you have a stroke, and I am in need of rest.”
+He needs to explain what’s going on before you have a stroke.
+I am in need of rest, but I can’t do it with you needlessly stressed out like this.”

 The vixen parted her lips to speak, but Samantha merely pointed toward the door without even opening her eyes.
 With a feeling of foreboding, Taro ducked out of the small room and headed back to the front of the house.

-The grey wolf was at the center of attention, reading aloud from a message he had just received on his slateboard.
+The gray wolf was at the center of attention, reading aloud from a message he had just received on his slateboard.

 “…and due to your invaluable contributions to the House of Aris, a trust fund will be set up for each of your children immediately upon notification of the births and the naming.
 Congratulations on your new family.
 With greatest admiration, King Adion Aris, Monarch of Tanthe.”